 Tokenmaxxing meaning in one sentence

-Tokenmaxxing means maximizing AI usage by increasing token consumption across chat, coding agents, model routers, or internal AI workflows.
-It is an AI usage and cost term, not a cryptocurrency strategy, and the number only matters when it is tied to accepted outcomes.
+Tokenmaxxing means maximizing AI token usage across chat, coding agents, model routers, or internal AI workflows.
+It is an AI usage and cost term, not a cryptocurrency strategy.
+A useful tokenmaxxing definition ties token volume to accepted outcomes, review quality, and cost.

 - Operational test: ask what accepted output changed when token volume went up.